NBA : Ricky Rubio believes the format of the NBA "very successful" and sees the Suns with options

 Ricky Rubio considers the format with which the NBA will return next July 31 « very successful », an experience that he believes will be « worth living », and defended this Tuesday that his team, the Phoenix Suns, now have more options that if the competition resumed regularly.

-This is how the player from El Masnoul expressed himself in a telematic service to journalists after presenting a project in which his foundation, the Novartis pharmaceutical company and the Catalan Institute of Oncology are involved, which seeks to improve the care and quality of life of women. people with cancer.
+This is how the player from El Masnoul expressed himself in a telematic service to journalists after presenting a project in which his foundation, the pharmaceutical Novartis and the Catalan Institute of Oncology, are involved, which seeks to improve the care and quality of life of people with cancer.

 06/09/2020 at 13:46